I provide the following services to solicitors:

 - Advice on housing benefit problems for tenants and landlords.

-Benefit maximisation for clients with major personal injuries
+- Benefit maximisation for clients with major personal injuries.

 Clients who have had major injuries will need help from a benefits expert to ensure that they claim all the benefits they are entitled to.
 A major personal injury has a huge impact on clients and their families; not only will they be coping with the injury and its effects but they may well have had a massive drop in income and find the maze of the social security system very difficult to deal with.
 These experiences are made worse by problems with the administration of social security benefits.

 I can provide a bespoke advice and advocacy service for your clients and ensure that they receive the benefits they are entitled to.
 It may be possible to include my fees as part of the damages claim alongside other rehabilitiation costs.
+My work will also help Deputies who have an obligation to maximise benefit incomes for clients.

 I am accredited by the Association of Personal Injury Lawyers as an Expert and I am happy to have a no obligation discussion with you about your clients' situation.
 I have also prepared expert witness reports in major personal injury matters in the UK and the USA.